IBM/istio101/workshop/exercise-4/README.md

                  servicePort: 3000
    ```

-5. Use the IBM-provided subdomain to access your Guestbook app.
+5. Make note of the IBM-provided subdomain as it will be used to access your Guestbook app in later parts of the course.
    Example:
    ```
    http://[guestbook].us-east.containers.mybluemix.net